chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 ### Module boundaries are harder to keep closed (C#)

+- In practice, it's often too easy for module boundaries in monoliths to be breached.
 - Information hiding is hard in modules that are made of multiple assemblies
 - The "internal" assemblies of the module need to expose key internal pieces via `public` modifiers.
 - Most of these should not be accesible outside the boundary of the module